dylan-chong/a-team-engr101-avc/README.md

 - [x] Dylan: Organise team meetings
 - [x] Jonah: Start looking up how to convert IR sensor readings into distance

-(with assigned tasks, including small ones, and their progress)
 /// TODO move log from Team Notes doc to here and convert to md using http://markitdown.medusis.com
 /// convert (done) to tickboxes